Henriqueperoni/MS4-Read-More-For-Less/README.md

 ![Intro Readme](docs/readme_images/intro-readme.png)

+Read more for Less is a project where users can make a purchase to get a box of books, they can choose between single delivery or get a monthly delivery for one year.
-Read more for Less is a project where users can subscribe to get a box of books every month.
-To don't get any random book, users are able to set their preferences, such as genre, authors and books the enjoyed.
+I felt there is a pain in the market with subscriptions, that some people don't do a subscription because they know it might be a pain to cancel it, in this project the user can buy a box of books for only one single month and if they like the service than they get can the annually plan.
+To don't get any random book, users are able to set their preferences, such as genre, authors and books they enjoyed.
 Also, the website has a Book Club page, where users can create reviews about the books they are reading and discuss them with other users.

 ### Live site can be found [here](https://read-more-for-less.herokuapp.com/)